SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 If you need a string that spans several lines, use a multiline string literal.
-A multiline string literal is a fixed sequence of textual characters surrounded by three double quotes:
+A multiline string literal is a sequence of characters surrounded by three double quotes:

 ..
 Quote comes from "Alice's Adventures in Wonderland",